OPSI-srl/DNN-7.x-8.x-9.x-and-Angular-6-7/README.md

 # Issues resolved with DNN 7.x and Angular 6
 1. How to develop your Angular CLI (Tested for Angular CLI: 6.1.2) and deploy inside DNN 7.x.
 2. How to pass information from DNN to Angular
-3. Angulare 6 is too fast to load information than DNN.
+3. Angular 6 is too fast to load information than DNN.
 You need to make all information available to DNN in the correct format.
 4. How to use DNN webapi and angular

 # Features